Plotting

 • segment_df (tfs.TfsDataFrame) -- A TfsDataFrame of the segment-by-segment result for the given segment.

-• model_df (tfs.TfsDataFrame) -- The TfsDataframe of the model’s TWISS, usually twiss_elements.dat.
+• model_df (tfs.TfsDataFrame) -- The TfsDataframe of the model’s TWISS, usually the twiss_elements.dat file.

 • ip (int) -- The LHC IP number.